Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Atomic Inversion and Entanglement Dynamics for a fixed value of weightage parameter( )

 \subsection{Entanglement dynamics}

-The temporal evolution of $N(t)$ $vs$ $\lambda t$ is shown in Figs. $11$ and $12$.
-Here we see that $N(t)$ shows the coherent state dynamics for the PSCS, but, for the MSCS, its behaviour is very noisy.
-Now, as we increase the squeezing $N_{s}$, $N(t)$ behaves very differently.
-From the curves of the corresponding plots we see that, for PSCS, $N(t)$ begins to deviate from the coherent state dynamics and tends to a noisy behaviour.
+The temporal evolution of $N(t)$ $vs$ $\lambda t$ for PSCS and MSCS is shown in Figs. $11$ and $12$.
+Here, from Fig. 11(a) it is observed that for $N_{s} = 0$, $N(t)$ shows the coherent state dynamics for the PSCS, but, in Fig. 12(a), for MSCS, its behaviour is very noisy because of the presence of the squeezed vacuum state.
+As $N_{s}$ is increased, $N(t)$ behaves very differently for PSCS and MSCS.
+From the corresponding plots in Figs. 11(b) and 11(C), we see that for PSCS, $N(t)$ begins to deviate from the coherent state dynamics and tends to a noisy behaviour.
+Ultimately, the whole dynamics becomes oscillatory for $N_{s} = 5, 8, 10$ as shown in Figs. 11(d), 11(e) and 11(f).
 Interestingly, for MSCS, it behaves exactly in the opposite way.
-Here, $N(t)$ begins from a very noisy pattern and tends to the pattern of a coherent state dynamics.
+Here, $N(t)$ begins from a very noisy pattern and tends to the pattern of coherent state dynamics.
 It tends more rapidly to the coherent dynamics than the atomic inversion.
 It is very non-intuitive that it tends towards the classical state pattern due to the addition of quantum noise.